researchgate/react-intersection-observer/README.md

 ## Why ReactIntersectionObserver?

-The purpose of ReactIntersectionObserver is to provide the easiest possible solution for observing elements that enter the viewport on your **React** codebase.
+The motivation is to provide the easiest possible solution for observing elements that enter the viewport on your **React** codebase.
 It's fully declarative and all complexity is abstracted away, focusing on reusability, and low memory consumption.

 ### No bookkeeping